 Caroline has over thirty years experience, including working at the highest levels in Government and the wider public and voluntary sectors.

 She has written many influential publications on civil society including A Shared Society?
-The independence of the voluntary sector in 2017, Whose Society? the final Big Society Audit and in 2018 edited and contributed to Insights for a Better Way, a collection of essays by social activists about how to improve services and build stronger communities.
+The independence of the voluntary sector in 2017, Whose Society? the final Big Society Audit and in 2022 edited and contributed to Building a Bigger We, a collection of essays by social activists about how to improve services and build stronger communities.
 Working with the Early Action Task Force and Community Links, she produced many publications, most recently Making a Good Place: how to invest in social infrastructure in 2021 and, in 2022, Why don’t we invest in early action?

-She speaks on many different platforms on civil society matters, including abroad, and is an occasional commentator in the Guardian and elsewhere.
+She speaks on many different platforms on civil society matters, including abroad, and is a regular commentator in the media.